LeonelGiacobbe/Obsidian_Notes/CodeForces & Leetcode/Two Pointers/Longest Palindromic Sub-string.md

 		l, r = i, i

+		# Checks for odd-length palindromes (l and r start from same letter)
 		while (l >= 0 and r < len(s) and s[l] == s[r]):

 			if (r - l + 1 > length):